-If the market value of the reserve account on any distribution date is sufficient to pay the remaining principal and interest accrued on the notes and any carryover servicing fee, amounts on deposit in the reserve account will be so applied on that distribution date.

-See "Description of the Notes- Credit Enhancement-Reserve Account" in this prospectus supplement.
+If the market value of the reserve account, together with amounts on deposit in any supplemental interest account on any distribution date, is sufficient to pay the remaining principal-for this purpose, as reduced by all amounts, other than investment earnings, on deposit in any accumulation account-interest accrued on the notes and any carryover servicing fee, amounts on deposit in those accounts will be so applied on that distribution date.
+See "Description of the Notes-Credit Enhancement- Reserve Account" in this prospectus supplement.

-Capitalized Interest Account.
-The administrator will establish and maintain the capitalized interest account as an asset of the trust in the name of the indenture trustee.
-The trust will make an initial deposit from the net proceeds from the sale of the notes into the capitalized interest account on the closing date.
-The deposit will be in cash or eligible investments equal to \$10,000,000.
+Capitalized Interest

+Account.
+On the closing date,

+the administrator will establish

+and maintain a capitalized

+interest account as an asset of

+the trust in the name of the

+indenture trustee.
+The trust will

+make an initial deposit from the

+net proceeds of the sale of the

+notes into the capitalized interest

+account on the closing date.
+The

+deposit will be in cash or eligible

+investments equal to

+\$65,500,000.

-On and prior to the July 2006 distribution date, funds in the capitalized interest account will be available to cover shortfalls in payment of interest due to the class A noteholders and, after that, shortfalls in payment of interest to class B noteholders after application of funds available in the collection account at the end of the related collection period but before application of the reserve account.
+On and prior to the October 2006 distribution date, funds in the capitalized interest account will be available to cover shortfalls in payments of interest due to the class A noteholders and payments due to any swap counterparty, other than any termination payments, pursuant to any swap agreement then in effect and, after that, shortfalls in payments of interest to class B noteholders after application of funds available in the collection account at the end of the related collection period but before application of the reserve account.